helmetjs/helmet/README.md

 ## Quick start

-First, run `npm install helmet --save` for your app.
+First, run `npm install helmet` for your app.
 Then, in an Express app:

 ```js
 const express = require("express");